-SWestrans' Comprehensive Income & Expenditure Statement for the year ended 31 March 2016 is shown on page 8 of these accounts.
-Income received totalled £5.504 Million with Scottish Government grants and requisitions from Dumfries & Galloway Council being the main contributors to this total.
+SWestrans' Comprehensive Income & Expenditure Statement for the year ended 31 March 2017 is shown on page 9 of these accounts.
+Income received totalled £4.389Million with Scottish Government grants and requisitions from Dumfries & Galloway Council being the main contributors to this total.

 SWestrans' financial results for the year, compared against budget are shown below.
-This presentation differs from that shown in the Comprehensive Income & Expenditure Statement which is set out in accordance with the Service Reporting Code of Practice (SeRCoP).
+This presentation differs from that shown in the Comprehensive Income & Expenditure Statement which is a more summarised version.